kramer2024/ai-case-study/README.md

 If the day comes where Instabase were to reach out to me and inquire about what I could suggest for them to improve their market share or business model I would not have a lot of specific input.
 My research has shown they have a very viable product offering and continue to improve the technology supporting their approach.
 I do believe since they are still a very young company and currently focused on enterprise clients - many with difficult regulatory requirements, they will absolutely have the opportunity to expand beyond this footprint.

-- Develop a native mobile application version of their document processing
+- Develop a native mobile application version of their document processing tools
+    - Currently users are directed to a web platform for use
     - Utilizing all the different mobile device platforms to empower end users
 - Market to individual end users to expand the breadth of their application coverage
     - Since their current focus is Enterprise they are missing out on a large population of people who could benefit from this technology at home
+    - This would require modifications to their current business model and marketing plans

 I would suspect as Instabase continues to expand and stabilize their Enterprise footprint while refining their product offering I could see how they can easily make the transition into mass consumer markets.
 I feel it would be an important step as our world continues to evolve to a more digital society this type of tool could benefit all people in their daily lives.